Comparing-Agile-vs-Scrum

 Shared values

-Agile and Scrum share a number of core values, such as:
+Agile and Scrum share several core values, such as:

 • Collaboration